Camille Zimmerman

 She holds the men's and women's all-time scoring record and the women's all-time rebounding record at Columbia University.
 She is fourth on the Ivy League's all-time scoring list.
 Her senior year, she was a top-ten finalist for the Katrina McClain Award.

-She attended the So You Want to be a Coach program at the Women's Final Four in 2018.

-She signed a professional contract with the Minnesota Lynx at the end of her senior year.
+Zimmerman signed a professional contract with the Minnesota Lynx at the end of her senior year.

-Camille then signed a professional contract with Kouvottaret in Finland, where she currently plays.
+Zimmerman then signed a professional contract with Kouvottaret in Finland.
 Kouvottaret is a club team in Naisten Korisliiga, the premier women's basketball league of Finland.
 In her rookie year, she has established herself as a scorer and rebounder once again, averaging 18.8 ppg, 8.7 rpg and 3 apg., and helping her team to reach the Finland Final Four.

 Early life

 Zimmerman was born in Tempe, Arizona to Maureen Zimmerman, Registered Dietitian Nutritionist and a nutrition professor at Mesa Community College, and Jeffrey Zimmerman, a small-business owner.
 She has two sisters and two brothers.
 In Camille's early life she played club soccer and started playing basketball at the local YMCA.